reduxjs/redux/docs/tutorials/quick-start/quick-start-part-4.md

 We can use this information to decide what to show in our UI as the request progresses, and also add logic in our reducers to prevent cases like loading data twice.

 Let's update our `postsSlice` to use this pattern to track loading state for a "fetch posts" request.
-We'll switch our state from being just an array of posts, to look like `{posts, status, error}`.
+We'll switch our state from being an array of posts by itself, to look like `{posts, status, error}`.
 We'll also remove the old sample post entries from our initial state.
 As part of this change, we also need to change any uses of `state` as an array to be `state.posts` instead, because the array is now one level deeper:

 ```js title="features/posts/postsSlice.js"
 import { createSlice, nanoid } from '@reduxjs/toolkit'